ManicJamie/speedruncom-apiv2-docs/README.md

 The `GET` endpoints do not require authentication.
 I have verified that `GetSession`, `PutAuthLogin` and `PutAuthSignup` all work unauthed (obviously).
 Some (maybe all? untested) GET endpoints also work as POST, and some are requested with each method interchangeably by the website.

+# Reading these docs
+Nothing here is very consistent, but I have done my best to help where needed.

+Where keys are only sometimes present, the key name is prefixed by a ?.
+Where fields may have a null value, the type is prefixed with a ?.

+Note [enums](/endpoints/enums.md) and [structures](/endpoints/structures.md) are frequently referenced.

+Structures have had their fields replaced with #Struct_name# - if an apparent structure is not replaced, be careful!
+There may be additional (or missing) fields you haven't seen.

+Enums are sparsely documented, listed in [enums](/endpoints/enums.md) by their key name, not a logical name.
+Wrappers may wish to edit these to more sensible names in places.
+Note they may be missing potential values - be careful when using!

 ## TODO
 Remaining endpoints that are undocumented:
 - PutUserSupporterNewSubscription